abhinavgudipati/abhinavgudipati.github.io-old/README.md

 ### About me

 Hi there!
 Welcome to my personal website, where I host all my projects and my achievements!
 I am a Sophomore in IIIT Delhi, pursuing Computer Science and Applied Math.
-I am presently targetting reasearch projects in the field of Medicine and Healthcare.
+I am presently targetting reasearch projects in the intersection of Medicine, Healthcare and Computer Science.

 ### Resume